 Liquidity risk is the risk that funds may not be available to settle obligations when they fall due.
 The Company is exposed to liquidity risk through its current tax liabilities, deferred expenses, accruals and other payables and contract liability.
 The contract liability and deferred expenses are non-cash items and therefore management consider the associated liquidity risk to be insignificant.
-Liquidity risk related to the current tax liabilities and accruals and other payables is deemed insignificant as the Company is financed through intercompany transactions.
-All payables are deemed to be settled within 1 year of the Balance Sheet date.
+Liquidity risk related to the current tax liabilities and accruals and other payables is deemed insignificant as the Company has sufficient liquid assets to settle these as they fall due.
+All payables are deemed to be settled within 1 year of the SoFP date.